-Example: “The inspiration for my designs come directly from nature.
+Example: “The inspiration for my designs comes directly from nature.
 I’ve always enjoyed hiking and spending time outdoors.
 I’m very attentive to detail and become inspired by the designs of natural objects.
-These include the outline and veins within a leaf, the way water reacts when you throw a pebble into a lake, the clean line of a mountain ridge, and the complex design within tree bark.”
+These include the outline and veins within a leaf, the way water reacts when you throw a pebble into a lake, the clean line of a mountain ridge, and the complex designs within tree bark.”

 Question: Would you consider yourself a team player, or do you prefer to work alone?

 Explanation: This is an operational question.
 The interviewer is seeking to understand whether you’re able to collaborate with other design team members or prefer to work alone with little input.
 Both are valid, but the right answer to this question is the one that aligns with the working conditions within the organization.
 You can usually discover these by reviewing the job posting and searching on the internet for comments from the company’s current or previous employees.